 Make an apple crisp for one by microwaving the apples while you cook a tiny batch of crumble topping in a fry pan on the stove.
 It's easy with this recipe and it cooks in 2 minutes!

-For the record, I love making fruit crisps, like this traditional strawberry rhubarb crumble, or crazy flavour combos like this cherry chocolate crumble and this Concord grape crisp with peanut butter crumble (so good!).
+I love making big fruit crisps, like this traditional strawberry rhubarb crumble, or crazy flavour combos like this cherry chocolate crumble and this Concord grape crisp with peanut butter crumble (so good!).
 But fruit desserts tend to make a lot of servings, and I am only one person who probably shouldn't eat an entire apple crisp by herself.

-This recipe I came up with is pure genius, well, genius in an apple crisp for one person kind of way.
-See, somehow when I was developing this recipe for a mini apple crisp, I wound up with a perfectly timed method: the crumble topping takes 2 minutes to cook on the stove, while the apple takes 2 minutes to cook in the microwave.
+This method is perfectly timed: the crumble topping takes 2 minutes to cook on the stove, while the apple takes 2 minutes to cook in the microwave.
 GENIUS.

 Apple base ingredients